GPII/universal/documentation/SolutionsRegistryFormat.md

 The `update` block works very similarly to the configure, restore, start and stop blocks.
 It describes what should happen when the configuration needs to be updated (e.g. due to context changes, PCP adjustments, etc).

 The format of the `update` block allows for the same entries as the configure, restore, start and stop blocks - that is: arbitrary lifecycle action blocks and `settings.<blockname>`.
 Unlike for the other lifecycle blocks, the `update` block furthermore allows references to the `start`, `stop` and `configure` blocks.
-This is one by putting a string with the name of that block.
+This is done by putting a string with the name of that block.
 When the system encounters one of these references, the entries of that block will be run.

 **Example block**:
 ```